Aarhus University By-laws

 4. Ensure the quality assurance of the faculty’s degree programmes, teaching, research and knowledge exchange.

-5. Appoint and dismiss heads of departments or schools.
+5. Appoint and dismiss heads of department.

 6. Establish graduate schools at the faculty.